smaxand/smaxand.github.io/_pages/research.md

 Panel unit root tests for heteroskedastic panels with H. Herwartz, F. Raters and Y. Walle (2018), The Stata Journal Volume 18 Number 1: pp. 184-196

+## Working papers and projects

+Energy, emissions and growth in Sub-Saharan Africa: Evidence from statistically identified panel SVECMs (slides and preliminary working paper on request)

+The dependence between income inequality and carbon emission: A distributional copula analysis, with F. Dorn and T. Kneib (2021), cege working paper No. 413

+Statistical Identification in SVARs - Monte Carlo Experiments and a Comparative Assessment of the Role of Economic Uncertainties for the US Business Cycle, with H. Herwartz and A. Lange (2019), cege working paper No. 375

+Set identification of structural impulse responses in non-Gaussian VARs with an assessment of Keynesian asymmetry with H. Herwartz (2019)

+Lean Against the Wind or Float With the Storm?
+Revisiting the Monetary Policy Asset Price Nexus by Means of a Novel Statistical Identification Approach with H. Herwartz and H. Rohloff (2018), cege working paper No. 354